by Carly Schorman

 First impressions count for a lot… on both sides.
 You don’t want to create a missed connection by diving too deep too fast.

 (7) Know the rules of conduct (and contact).

 This is a big one.
 Some of the bitchiest emails I’ve ever sent have been to bands who don’t understand the basics of Submithub interactions.
-First and foremost, only use the “Request an Update” option if you have tried (and failed) to reach the person through other means.
+First and foremost, maintain contact!
+But I’ll circle back to this.

-If you don’t receive a response, you should move onto your secondary option, meaning if you started with the Submithub chat, move to email or vice versa.
+If you don’t receive a response to a message you sent, you should move onto your secondary option.
+Meaning, if you started with the Submithub chat, move to email or vice versa.
 And, if you don’t receive a response within a few days, only then should you click that “Request an Update” option which escalates the submission.

 The blog then has 72 hours to respond or face the wrath (uh, lose the credit and potentially take a ding on their Submithub ratings).
 And every time some jerk escalates a response by hitting that “Request an Update” button without attempting to contact us first, I have a bit of an office tantrum about the lack of professionalism in the modern music industry… which, admittedly, undermines my own professionalism.